Yorkshire in drought with low water levels in reservoirs after dry spring

 Dr Neumann added that drought status in two large areas of England “raises important questions about the security of our water in the long term”.

 “It is no longer abundant and plentiful.
-We urgently need to adjust to a future of climate change and water stress.”
+We urgently need to adjust to a future of climate change and water stress,” she said.

 While the north west of England and Yorkshire are now in drought, three other areas – the North East, Yorkshire, East and West Midlands – are also experiencing prolonged dry weather.